UmaruPChan/Trivia_game/README.md

+# Full Release
+Now i've uploaded the full release for the game have fun! there's a clue left behind use that wisely!

 # BETA Version!
 This thing still in work! just wait for it's full relesae if you don't want to play the BETA version